sriumcp/docs/README.md

 Iter8 packs a number of powerful features that facilitate Kubernetes app testing and experimentation.
 They include the following.

-1.  **Generating load and collecting built-in metrics for HTTP and gRPC services.** Simplifies performance testing by eliminating the need to setup and use metrics databases.
+1.  **Generating load and collecting built-in metrics for HTTP and gRPC services.** Simplifies performance testing by eliminating the need to setup and use metrics stores.
 2.  **Well-defined notion of service-level objectives (SLOs).** Makes it simple to define and verify SLOs in experiments.
-3.  **Custom metrics.** Enables the use of custom metrics from any database(s) or REST API(s) in experiments.
+3.  **Custom metrics.** Enables the use of custom metrics from any metrics store in experiments.
 4.  **Readiness check.** The performance testing portion of the experiment begins only after the service is ready.
 5.  **HTML/text reports.** Promotes human understanding of experiment results through visual insights.
 6.  **Assertions.** Verifies whether the target app satisfies the specified SLOs or not after an experiment.
 Simplifies automation in CI/CD/GitOps pipelines: branch off into different paths depending upon whether the assertions are true or false.